sunfounder/picar-x/docs/source/python/python_tts.rst

     You can add different sound effects or music to ``musics`` or ``sounds`` folder via :ref:`filezilla`.

 Functions related to sound effects include these:

 * ``music = Music()``
 * ``music.sound_play('../sounds/car-double-horn.wav')`` : Play the sound effect file.
 * ``muisc.sound_play_threading('../sounds/car-double-horn.wav')`` : Play the sound effect file in a new thread mode without suspending the main thread.

+The `eSpeak <http://espeak.sourceforge.net/>`_ software is used to implement the functions of TTS.

+Import the TTS module in robot_hat, which encapsulates functions that convert text to speech.

 Functions related to Text to Speech include these: